Soft and buttery shortbread cookies flavored with cherry and almond, then finished off with sweet white chocolate.

 - Bake for 11-12 minutes, or until very lightly browned on the edges.
 The cookies will puff up and spread slightly.
 Do not overbake.
 In fact, I only baked mine for 10 minutes.
 I prefer them a little soft.
 Allow the cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack.
 Allow to cool for at least 30 minutes before drizzling with white chocolate.
 Melt the white chocolate in a double boiler or in the microwave, in 20 second increments, stirring after each increment until melted.
 I used a plastic condiment bottle to drizzle the melted white chocolate.

-- Make ahead tip: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
+- Make Ahead & Freezing Instructions: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
 Shortbread cookie dough may be frozen up to 2 months; baked cookies may be frozen up to 2-3 months.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.